 Though, from my experience, it is extremely likely you will experience rain no matter what season you travel to Costa Rica, it’s all just part of the fun.

 There is such an established backpacking scene in Costa Rica it is perfect for the budget traveller.
-You should have no issues finding yourself a bed for the night, though during the high season I would recommend booking in advance.
+You should have no issues finding yourself a bed for the night, though during the high season, I would recommend booking in advance.

-Travelling alone?
+Traveling alone?
 Try out a hostel (if there’s one local) and expect to spend between $8 -$20 a night for a bed in a dorm.

-Travelling with multiple people?
+Traveling with multiple people?
 Consider staying in a guesthouse with prices beginning at around $25 or a basic hotel from $40.
 When these are split between enough people it can often end up cheaper than staying in a hostel.

-Travelling on a tight budget?
+Traveling on a tight budget?
 Many hostels will also have the choice of sleeping in a tent or in a hammock which can often be the cheapest option.

 The most cost effective way to travel around Costa Rica is by local bus.
 These always seem to run on tico time, but when you’re paying approx $3 to travel between towns, you can’t complain too much.
 Longer bus trips will cost around $10 and about $20 will take you across the whole country.

 There is always the option of taking shuttle buses or even private coach.
 Though, these will cost a lot more and you will miss out on an authentic experience.
 If you are looking at a unique experience why not try out a cruise through Costa Rica and Panama?